Lilia Vera

-Lilia Vera (born October 19, 1951) is a Venezuelan folk singer, whose contemporary folk music range is inspired by traditional Venezuelan genres and songs of protest or social justice.
+Lilia Ramírez Villamizar (born October 19, 1951), known as Lilia Vera, is a venezuelan singer, whose contemporary folk music range is inspired by traditional Venezuelan genres and songs of protest or social justice.

 Biography

 Early years

 Born in Caracas, Lilia Vera started performing at an early age, singing popular Venezuelan music on local television and radio shows destined for the young audience.
 As a teenager, she became involved with a variety of social causes early in her life, including civil rights and non-violence.
 She then turned to singing in public places, colleges and universities in 1972 until becoming part of the Nueva canción, a new song movement of Latin America, which was to spread throughout the Caribbean, Central and South America in the 1970s and 1980s.
 Successful artists of the genre such as Soledad Bravo, Victor Jara, Violeta Parra, Mercedes Sosa.
 Atahualpa Yupanqui and Alfredo Zitarrosa inspired the way forward for Vera, as she said in an interview with folk historian Rafael Salazar.
 In addition to performing a repertoire of significant Venezuelan songwriters, Vera pledged allegiance to these artists, in part because they represent key figures in the new movement but also because she performed some songs of their extensive repertoire.
 Similarly, she was a founding member of both the International Committee of the New Latin American Song and the National Federation of Popular Culture in Venezuela.